 Christopher MacMahon graduated in Spring 2021 with a Ph.D. from the Department of History with an interdisciplinary emphasis in the environment and society.
 His research examines environmental settler colonialism and the creation of water policy in Nevada between 1840 and 1890.
 In January 2022, Christopher was selected as the new Director of the Nevada State Railroad Museum in Boulder City, Nevada.

-Christopher currently serves as Secretary of the Board of Directors and Chair of the Education Committee for the Goleta Valley Historical Society in Goleta, California.
+Christopher’s professional volunteer experience includes serving as the Curator of Education for the Las Cruces Railroad Museum in Las Cruces, New Mexico and as the Secretary of the Board of Directors and Chair of the Education Committee for the Goleta Valley Historical Society in Goleta, California.